deitch/cansecurity/README.md

 ````

 ### Unauthenticated Errors
-When authnetication fails, cansecurity will directly return 401 with the message "unauthenticated".
+When authentication fails, cansecurity will directly return 401 with the message "unauthenticated".

 * If authentication is required and succeeds, it will set request["X-CS-Auth"], and request.session["X-CS-Auth"] if sessions are enabled, and then call next() to jump to the next middleware.
 * If authentication is required and fails, it will return `401` with the text message `unauthenticated`